-By default, these settings are set to the
+By default, the setting is set to the

-!settings command will display these settings as being set to "an invalid role".
+!settings command will display this setting as being set to "an invalid role".
 This also means that no user will be assigned the permissions that come with it for safety.

-To change these settings to your own roles, you can simply use the
+To change this setting to your own role, you can simply use the

 !settings set adminRole @YourRole command.
-This will set the Administrator or Moderator role to the role of your choosing.
+This will set the Administrator role to the role of your choosing.
 You can check whether the setting was changed successfully at any time using

 !settings.
 If at any point you want to reset a setting to the default role, you are able to use the

-!settings reset adminRole command for both the Administrator role and the Moderator role.
+!settings reset adminRole command for the Administrator role.

 Note, available for Premium guilds only.